-Andrew Ray is the leader of the firm's interdisciplinary corporate practice in Washington, DC, where he represents public and private companies, financial sponsors, and management teams in a broad range of industries, including technology, financial services, life sciences, real estate, and the not-for-profit sector.
-Various industry publications recognize Andy as a leader in both M&A and in communications law, among other fields.
+Andy represents public and private companies, financial sponsors, and management teams in a broad range of corporate and finance matters.
+Additionally, he counsels extensively in the telecommunications, media, and technology (TMT); government contracts; energy; and financial services sectors.
+Various industry publications recognize Andy as a leader in both M&A and in communications.
 He recently led the team representing Oculus VR in its \$2 billion sale to Facebook, which was named the M&A Advisor M&A Deal of the Year.